modmore/docs/en/02_ConsentFriend/v1/02_Functionality/01_Introduction.md

 #### Link to open the consent management window

-If you want to add a link to the consent management window on a page, you could use the following code:
+If you want to add a link to the consent management window on a page, you can use the following code:

 ```
 <a onclick="klaro.show();return false;">[[%consentfriend.services.change_setting? &namespace=`consentfriend`]]</a>